Do I Need Insulation in My Basement?

 The optimal amount of insulation will provide your basement with a waterproof barrier that also will help prevent irritating pest infestation, as well as improving your basement’s air quality.

 Types of Insulation

 - Cellulose & Fiberglass Batts: Both perform the same functions.
-It’s standard to add cellulose to existing cellulose or fiberglass to existing fiberglass when talking about a basement space.
-Both of these products do come with some disadvantages including issues with mold and mildew due to the fiberglass not being moisture resistant.
+It’s standard to add cellulose to existing cellulose, or fiberglass to existing fiberglass when talking about a basement space.
+Due to the fiberglass not being moisture resistant, both of these products come with disadvantages including issues with mold and mildew.
 However, both of these products are endorsed by many and can provide adequate insulation to a basement.